usdaud/algotradinglib.github.io/en/pedia/x/x-technical_indicators.md

 Where `N` is the number of days in the calculation, the default being 20.

 ### Average True Range (ATR)
-The Average True Range (ATR) is an indicator that measures market volatility.
+The [Average True Range](../a/average_true_range_(atr).md) (ATR) is an indicator that measures market volatility.
 It is typically derived from the 14-day simple moving average of a series of true range indicators.

 ```
 True Range (TR) = Maximum[(High - Low), (High - Close_previous), (Low - Close_previous)]